Home > Flooring > Flooring Maintenance

 • Flooring screws

-Being prepared is one of the keys to ensuring proper hardwood flooring installation.
-Consider these tips when you plan to install new hardwood floors for your properties.
+Being prepared is key for proper hardwood flooring installation.
+Consider these tips when you plan to install new hardwood floors.

-Whether hiring a professional or installing the hardwood floors yourself depends on your DIY skills.
+Whether you should install your flooring yourself or hire a professional largely depends on your skill set.
 However, remember that nailing or gluing hardwood floors can be a challenging task, even when you’re an experienced DIYer.

-When you decide to hire a professional, he can help you decide which method is more suitable for your hardwood floors.
-Nailing hardwood floors is also more suitable if you need to have your room back as soon as possible.
+If you hire a professional, they can help you decide which method is more suitable for your hardwood floors.
+Nailing hardwood floors is faster and more efficient if you need to have your room back as soon as possible.

 Editorial Contributors